Somatic Therapy in Sydney: Body-based healing for anxiety & trauma

 Here is a free resource you can download with Gendlin’s 6 steps to Focusing.

-Focusing is the process of checking deep within ourselves for a bodily felt sense of an issue and allowing the felt sense to unfold and guide us towards the next best step.
-Because the insight that comes from the felt sense “feels right,” the body releases some tension.
+Focusing is the process of checking deep within yourself for a bodily felt sense of an issue and allowing the felt sense to unfold and guide you towards the next best step.

 What happens in a Focusing session?

-Sessions involve slowing down and gently tuning into what is happening in your body.
-This might include noticing sensations, emotions, images, or words that arise from within.
-You will be supported to stay with whatever shows up, not to fix it, but to listen and be with it, allowing meaning or shifts to emerge naturally over time.
+You will be encouraged to stay with whatever shows up, not to fix it, but to simply listen and be present, allowing meaning or natural shifts to emerge over time.